Galina Blankenship

 ↑___kim(ler)?_____🠃

-This gap signals discontinuity, or interruption, at the very center of the sentence.
-This subject-marking gap, often marked with a pause in speech and a comma in writing, can be used for potential revision, or expansion, of the sentence.
+This gap signals discontinuity, or interruption, at the very center of any regular Turkish sentence.
+This subject-marking gap, often signaled with a pause in speech or a comma in writing, is also the place for potential revision, or expansion, of the sentence.

 In the left-branching Turkish, any new details can, therefore, be added at the beginning of the sentence as well as immediately after the subject.
 So, comparing to English, interruption occurs more naturally in Turkish.
 In a way, because the connection between the subject and the verb tends to be always interrupted by the object, we can say that any Turkish sentence with an explicit subject is naturally interrupted.